-New treatments may have been approved since this book was printed.
+New treatments may have been approved since this booklet was printed.
 Check www.LLS.org/DrugUpdates or call (800) 955-4572.

 The goals of treatment for myeloma patients are to reduce symptoms, slow disease progression, achieve long remissions and lengthen survival while preserving quality of life.
 The goals of research for myeloma treatment include developing curative therapies and improving quality of life during treatment.
+Speak to your healthcare team about clinical trials as one of your treatment options.
+See Clinical Trials for Blood Cancers on page 39.

 Getting a Second Opinion.
 If you have been diagnosed with myeloma, you may want to consult one or more myeloma specialists before proceeding with a treatment plan, to make sure that you receive the therapy that is right for you.
 Many health insurance companies will authorize a second opinion.
 When you go to the appointment for a second opinion, make sure that all your medical records are available for examination (including laboratory and imaging test results and bone marrow aspiration and biopsy findings).
-Upon review of your medical records, the specialist you see for a second opinion can confirm a proposed treatment plan and/or suggest modifications.
+Upon review of your medical records, the specialist you see for a second opinion can confirm a proposed treatment plan and/or suggest modifications, as well as potentially offer a clinical trial that may only be available at certain institutions.
 This review will also reassure you that you have explored all of your options.

 Smoldering Myeloma.
 Some patients have minimal extent of disease and little evidence of disease progression at the time of diagnosis.
-This is referred to as asymptomatic or "smoldering" myeloma.
-For patients without symptoms who have this indolent form of the disease, "watchful waiting" may be an appropriate approach.
-In the watch-and-wait approach, treatment is delayed until there are signs of disease progression.
+This is referred to as "asymptomatic" or "smoldering" myeloma.
+For patients without signs and/or symptoms who have this indolent form of the disease, "watchful waiting" may be an appropriate approach.
+In the watch-and-wait approach, treatment is delayed until there are signs and/or symptoms of disease progression.
 Frequent and careful observation by a doctor is required so that effective treatment can be started when the disease starts advancing.
 Patients with active (symptomatic) myeloma need immediate treatment.

-According to current research, the rate of progression of smoldering myeloma to active multiple myeloma is approximately 10 percent per year over the first 5 years following diagnosis, 3 percent per year over the next 5 years, and 1.5 percent per year thereafter.
+According to current research, the average rate of progression of smoldering myeloma to active multiple myeloma is approximately 10 percent per year over the first 5 years following diagnosis, 3 percent per year over the next 5 years, and 1.5 percent per year thereafter.
 The rate of progression may be influenced by the underlying cytogenetic features of the disease.
 Recent research has made it possible to identify individuals with a higher risk of progression to active myeloma.
 Some of these patients may benefit from early treatment interventions, and clinical trials are available for them.
 Your doctor can further discuss these options with you.